Reviews & First Drives

 S550: The Benchmark That Reset Expectations

-The most significant dynamic change the S550 introduced wasn't horsepower — it was the independent rear suspension (IRS).
+The most significant dynamic change the S550 introduced wasn't horsepower, it was the independent rear suspension (IRS).
 Previous Mustangs relied on a solid rear axle, which worked fine in a straight line but compromised cornering ability and ride quality.
 The IRS transformed the Mustang into a car that could actually be driven hard through corners without unsettling the rear end unpredictably.
 Daily usability improved accordingly: the ride is composed on broken pavement, the seating position is comfortable for long distances, and the cabin noise level is acceptable by sports car standards.

 Engine choice still mattered.
 The base V6 was honest transportation with a Mustang badge.
-The EcoBoost was the practical choice — better mileage, genuine performance, and enough torque to feel quick in traffic.
+The EcoBoost was the practical choice, better mileage, genuine performance, and enough torque to feel quick in traffic.
 The V8 GT was the enthusiast's pick, with a character the four-cylinder simply cannot replicate regardless of power figures.

 S650: More Performance, More Accessible

 The S650 takes the S550's already-capable chassis and refines the suspension geometry further for tighter handling at higher cornering speeds.
-Adjustable drive modes give drivers more control over throttle response, steering weight, and traction management — useful both for making the car comfortable in commuter traffic and for unlocking performance on a track day.
+Adjustable drive modes give drivers more control over throttle response, steering weight, and traction management, useful both for making the car comfortable in commuter traffic and for unlocking performance on a track day.
 The updated EcoBoost and Coyote engines deliver smoother torque curves than their predecessors, and the additional driver assistance technology makes the car less fatiguing on long highway runs without dulling the experience when you want it sharp.

 Both generations maintain the core Mustang formula: rear-wheel drive, available V8, manual gearbox, and a price that keeps it accessible relative to European sports car alternatives.
+For a look at how the Mustang stacks up against two of those European-rooted rivals, see Battle of the Titans: Chevrolet Corvette vs. Porsche 911 vs. Nissan GT-R.

 Key Takeaways

-• S550 powertrains range from the discontinued 300 hp 3.7L V6 through the 310–330 hp EcoBoost four-cylinder to the 435–460 hp 5.0L Coyote V8, depending on model year and trim.
+• S550 powertrains range from the discontinued 300 hp 3.7L V6 through the 310–330 hp EcoBoost four-cylinder to the 435–460 hp 5.0L Coyote V8 (2018–2021), depending on model year and trim.

-• The S650's standard 5.0L Coyote produces 480 hp (up from 460), and the new Dark Horse variant pushes that to 500 hp with strengthened internals and track hardware.
+• The S650's standard 5.0L Coyote produces 480 hp (up from 460), and the Dark Horse variant pushes that to 500 hp with strengthened internals and track hardware.

 • The S650's interior replaces the S550's hybrid analog/digital layout with a fully integrated digital panel running SYNC 4, with wireless CarPlay, Android Auto, and over-the-air updates standard.